Clinical-Genomics/chanjo2/README.md

 To test the application connected to a database (MariaDB) instance, you could use the provided Docker-compose file (`docker-compose.yml`).

 Note that a file containing enviroment variables is required to run this setup.
-The `template.env` file offers an example of the required variables and that can be customised according to your local seetings.
+The `template.env` file offers an example of the required variables and can be customised according to your local settings.

 To check the configuration (env variables passed to the docker-compose file) run: